The-Doctor-War/nira-browser/README.md

 - **Tab groups and bar** - First of its kind support for tab grouping and quick bar for faster navigation
 - **Privacy & Security** - Built-in ad and tracker blocking, enhanced tracking protection and safe browsing

-### Tab Management

-- **Tab Groups** - Organize tabs into groups with beautiful tab islands
-- **Modern Tab Pills** - Sleek, modern tab interface with smooth animations
-- **Tab Tray** - Multiple view modes: grid, list, and islands with groups
-- **Tab Islands** - Visual grouping of tabs for better organization

-### Bookmarks & History

-- **Advanced Bookmark Management** - Create folders, organize hierarchically, and sort by multiple criteria
-- **Bookmark Search** - Quickly find bookmarks with instant search
-- **Folder Organization** - Nested folder support with visual path navigation
-- **Comprehensive History** - Full browsing history with search and filtering
-- **Import/Export** - Backup and restore bookmarks easily
-- **Quick Bookmarking** - Add bookmarks with a single tap

-### Extensions & Add-ons

-- **WebExtension Support** - Full support for Firefox-compatible extensions
-- **Sideloading** - Install extensions from URLs or files (XPI support)
-- **Extension Management** - Enable, disable, configure, and update extensions
-- **Extension Settings** - Per-extension settings and permissions management
-- **Extension Toolbar Actions** - Quick access to extension actions from the toolbar
-- **Auto-Updates** - Automatic extension updates to keep you secure

-### Customization

-- **Theme Options** - Light, dark, and system-following themes
-- **Toolbar Positioning** - Choose top or bottom toolbar placement
-- **Contextual Bottom Toolbar** - Smart toolbar that adapts based on context
-- **Status Bar Effects** - Beautiful blur effects on Android 12+ devices
-- **Custom Font Sizing** - Adjust text size for comfortable reading
-- **Customizable Homepage** - Configure your perfect start page with shortcuts and feeds
-- **Toolbar Customization** - Show/hide URL bar while scrolling

-### Search

-- **Multiple Search Engines** - Google, DuckDuckGo, Bing, Baidu, Brave, Naver, Qwant, Startpage, Yandex
-- **Custom Search Engines** - Add your own search engines with custom URLs
-- **Search Suggestions** - Real-time search suggestions as you type

-### Advanced Features

-- **Reader Mode** - Distraction-free reading with customizable fonts and colors
-- **Find in Page** - Powerful in-page search with keyboard-aware positioning
-- **Save as PDF** - Convert any webpage to PDF with one tap
-- **Custom Tabs** - Seamless integration when opening links from other apps
-- **Download Management** - Built-in download manager with external downloader support
-- **Smart Clipboard** - Intelligent clipboard handling for URLs and text
-- **Media Playback** - Background audio/video with media session controls
-- **Favicon Cache** - Smart favicon caching for faster page loading

-### Internationalization

-- **Multiple Languages** - Support for Arabic, French, Italian, Japanese, Polish, Portuguese (BR & PT), Russian, Turkish, Vietnamese, Chinese (CN)
-- **RTL Support** - Full right-to-left language support

-### Multi-Profile System

-- **Isolated Profiles** - Create separate profiles for work, personal, shopping, or any use case
-- **Cookie Isolation** - Each profile maintains its own cookies and session data completely isolated from other profiles
-- **Profile Customization** - Assign unique colors and emoji to easily identify profiles
-- **Quick Switching** - Switch between profiles seamlessly without losing your tabs
-- **Separate Storage** - Each profile has its own bookmarks, history, and settings
-- **Private Mode** - Separate private browsing mode that doesn't persist any data

-### Progressive Web Apps

-- **PWA Installation** - Install web apps as standalone applications with one tap
-- **Smart Suggestions** - Automatic detection and suggestions for 40+ popular PWAs including Twitter, WhatsApp, Discord, YouTube, Spotify, Notion, Figma, and many more
-- **Custom Theming** - PWAs adopt the site's theme colors for a native app experience
-- **Usage Tracking** - Monitor launch counts and last used dates for installed apps
-- **Notification Support** - PWAs can send notifications with customizable settings per app
-- **Offline Support** - Use installed PWAs even without an internet connection where supported
-- **Homescreen Icons** - Add PWAs to your homescreen with custom icons
-- **Standalone Mode** - Run PWAs in their own window without browser UI
-- **App Management** - Enable/disable, update, or uninstall PWAs from settings
-- **Profile Integration** - PWAs are associated with specific profiles keeping data separate
+### Complete feature-set

+- **Tab Groups** support with multiple view modes: grid, list, and islands with groups
+- **Bookmark** support with import/export and folder organization
+- **WebExtension** Support including sideloading from URLs or files (XPI support)
+- **Theming** options including light, dark, material 3 dynamic color themes and amoled
+- **Toolbar Positioning** on top or bottom toolbar
+- **Contextual Toolbar** is a smart toolbar that adapts based on page context
+- **Homepage** shows shortcuts and bookmarks for easy access
+- **Allow showing/hiding** different components of the app for full freedom
+- **Multiple Search Engines** like Google, DuckDuckGo, Bing, Baidu, Brave, Naver, Qwant, Startpage, Yandex and you can add your own search engines with custom URLs
+- Distraction-free **reading** with customizable fonts and colors
+- Convert any **webpage to PDF** with one tap
+- **Custom Tab integration** when opening links from other apps
+- Built-in **download manager** with external downloader support
+- **Background audio/video** with media session controls
+- **Multiple Language support** - Support for Arabic, French, Italian, Japanese, Polish, Portuguese (BR & PT), Russian, Turkish, Vietnamese, Chinese (CN)
+- Create separate profiles for work, personal, shopping, or any use case with full cookie and data isolation and a unique color and emoji to easily identify profiles
+- Switch between profiles seamlessly without losing your tabs
+- Install web apps as standalone applications with one tap with smart suggestions including binding pwa storage with a specific profile
+- Enable/disable, update, or uninstall PWAs from settings

 ---